MedvidekPu/HackPrague/README.md

 ### Data analysis

 We display to you the most common calculations that an investor is worried about when looking to buy a housing that he is planning to rent to somebody else, such as
-- Average yield for the selected criteria,
+- Average monthly yield for the selected criteria,
 - Average monthly costs for the selected criteria*,
 - Average rent for the selected criteria,
 - Year-on-Year change of property prices,